The Part No One Talks About: A Letter to Exhausted NICU Dads

 Year in Review: A Look Back at 2025

-Normally, I savor the opportunity to recap a year, to recount 12 months’ worth of Fry-lights.
-But this December, much has been hitting differently, granted I still believe in the practice.
+Normally, I savor the opportunity to recap a year, to recount 12 months’ worth of Fry-lights; however, so much has been hitting differently these days.
+Since I still believe in the practice, I’ll forge ahead, but for the record, this will likely be a prequel to a more upbeat sequel next December.
+Consider that a life forecast of sorts.

 On paper, there’s not much to highlight, at least personally.
 While last year starred as a bounce-back with arrows pointing up, this year saw more of the opposite.
-Support systems faded, turnstiles were active, and a few painful narratives met their farewell.
+Support systems faded, turnstiles were active, and former friends and colleagues fell off the map.
 Like any annual review, there’s much I could say about what went right and what went wrong.
-For now, I’m still standing, hopeful in how I’m postured heading into 2026 and by faith, declare it to be a banner year during which three and a half years of net spiraling will cease.
+For now, less is more.
+I’m still standing, encouraged in how I’m postured heading into 2026 and by faith, declare it to be a banner year during which three and a half years of net spiraling will cease.
 A new Refuge Center odyssey awaits; heavenly Father, open up the floodgates!

 For Lys and the kids, 2025 was a step-in-the-right-direction kind of year, especially on the education front.
 After completing a strong three-semester run at Arrows Academy Tutorial in May, we applied for scholarships to return Caeden and Everly to Greater Things Christian School.
 By God’s grace, we not only enrolled Caeden and Everly at Greater Things but also found the right school and accommodations for Milo to begin at Kingston Springs Elementary.
 A huge set of wins for our family at large!

 With the older three in a Monday-Friday routine, Lys has been able to find new rhythms of her own.
 Despite an unexpected pregnancy, she stayed on board as a teacher at Arrows Academy while starting a TikTok affiliate marketing business in August and assisting me with the communications at our local church.
 As a mom, she continues to amaze me with how she enhances family morale.
-Like me, the bereavement grief is still active; however, her progression in recent years has benefited many who have engaged her story.
+Like me, the bereavement grief is still active and at times, intense; however, her progression in recent years has benefited many who have engaged her story.
 No question, her life continues to touch and inspire many.

 Among the year’s milestones, two stand out:

-1. In April, we dedicated Everly, Milo, and Aili at The Gate Church after years of pushback thanks to COVID-19 and our year at the NICU.
+1. On April 27, we dedicated Everly, Milo, and Aili at The Gate Church after years of delay thanks to COVID-19 and our year at the NICU.
 We are grateful to see how our kids have responded spiritually, despite the trauma they’ve faced.
 Much appreciation to Greater Things and The Gate’s Children Ministry for investing so much life and truth into them.

 2. On December 17, we welcomed the arrival of Jori Grace who now completes our family circle.
 As our second rainbow baby, we’re eager to nurture this life while watching God move through her as she grows and develops.